devemio/docker-color-output/README.md

 ## Configuration ⚙️

-Easily tailor the color scheme and rules to match your personal preferences.
-Run `docker-color-output` with the `-c` flag and provide the path to your custom YAML configuration file.
-Any settings you omit will fall back to the built-in defaults, while the settings you provide will override them.
+Easily tailor the color scheme and rules.
+Run `docker-color-output` with the `-c` flag and provide a path to your custom YAML configuration file.
+Any settings you omit fall back to the built-in defaults, while provided settings override them.

 ```shell
 docker-color-output -c ~/.config/docker-color-output/config.yaml